Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Simulation Study

 \subsubsection{Impact of Changing Signal-to-noise Ratios (SNRs)}

-To investigate the effect of different signal-to-noise ratios (SNRs), we design simulation scenarios by varying the variance parameters $\delta_{\beta,1}^2,\delta_{\beta,2}^2$ and $\delta_h^2$ corresponding to the regression functions $\beta_1(\cdot)$, $\beta_2(\cdot)$, and $h(\cdot)$ while fixing the total number of ROIs at $J=600$ and the number of nodes at $V=30$.
+To investigate the effect of SNRs, we design simulation scenarios by varying the variance parameters $\delta_{\beta,1}^2,\delta_{\beta,2}^2$ and $\delta_h^2$ corresponding to the regression functions $\beta_1(\cdot)$, $\beta_2(\cdot)$, and $h(\cdot)$ while fixing the total number of ROIs at $J=600$ and the number of nodes at $V=30$.
 As shown in Table~\ref{changeSNR}, increasing SNR corresponds to stronger spatial signals relative to noise.

 Figure~\ref{fig:CaseB_betas} highlights the superior performance of XAI over GLM in estimating the varying coefficients $\beta_1(\bs)$, $\beta_2(\bs)$ and the non-linear function encoding network latent effect $h(\bg)$.
 With changing SNR, GLM’s performance remains relatively unchanged, and the performance gap between GLM and XAI tends to get smaller with increasing SNR from Case 5 to 7.
 Since Cases 5–7 correspond to overall low SNR settings, XAI substantially outperforms its deep learning competitor BIRD-GP in terms of point prediction, as reflected in Table~\ref{changeSNR}.
 Additionally, both BIRD-GP and XAI achieve near-nominal predictive coverage, although BIRD-GP produces credible intervals nearly twice as wide as those of XAI, as shown in Figure~\ref{fig:CaseB}.
-BART provides comparable point prediction but severely underestimates predictive uncertainty, leading to overly narrow credible intervals.
+BART provides comparable point prediction but severely underestimates uncertainty.

-\underline{\textbf{Computation Time.}} In the XAI model, computation time is mainly driven by the sample size ($n$) and the total number of ROIs across all functional nodes ($J$).
-To examine how computational complexity scales with $n$ and $J$, we fit the model for combinations of $J = 100, 300, 500, 1000$ and $n = 300, 1000, 3000, 5000$.
-Each model was trained for $200$ epochs with a batch size of $64$, and uncertainty was quantified using MC dropout with $F = 200$ samples.
-As shown in Figure~\ref{fig:compute_analysis}, computation time grows linearly with both $n$ and $J$.
-For instance, full inference with $n = 5000$ and $J = 300$ completes in under $5$ minutes.
+\underline{\textbf{Computation Time.}} In the XAI model, computation time primarily depends on sample size ($n$) and the total number of ROIs ($J$).
+To assess scalability, we fit XAI for $J=100, 300, 500, 1000$ and $n=300, 1000, 3000, 5000$, training each for $200$ epochs with batch size $64$ and using MC dropout with $F=200$ samples.
+As shown in Figure~\ref{fig:compute_analysis}, computation time scales linearly with both $n$ and $J$.
+For instance, full inference with $n=5000$ and $J=300$ takes under $5$ minutes.

-\section{Application to the multimodal ABCD Data}
+\section{Application to the Multimodal ABCD Data}